Have the freshest free hiking tips sent to you each month!

-Need some ideas on putting together a backpacking hygiene kit to deal with your fluids (and solids)?
+Need some ideas on putting together a customized backpacking hygiene kit to deal with your fluids (and solids)?

 Because you're a biological being, producing waste products which can impact the natural environment as well as other hikers, it's important to plan your hiking around Leave No Trace Hiking principles.

 Now let's cover a few specific tried and true personal hygiene tips for women hikers, so you can hit the trail but stay clean and comfortable regardless of what day of the month it is, or how hard you sweat.

 Remember Priority One in Female Hiker Hygiene: Feeling great!

 "It's that time of the month and I want to do a

 You have several ways to tackle this female hiker hygiene personal protection issue while backpacking.